-During Sean McDermott's first season as Carolina's defensive coordinator in 2011, he was faced with the challenge of leading a unit that was plagued by injuries, including the losses of starting defensive tackle Ron Edwards and starting linebackers Jon Beason and Thomas Davis.
-His lineup changed week-to-week as the Panthers fielded 13 different defensive starting alignments.
-The young and inexperienced group held it together and showed signs of potential as the season progressed, forcing key stops and turnovers that contributed to the Panthers winning four of their final six games.
+In his first year with the Panthers in 2011, McDermott was faced with leading a unit that was plagued by injuries.
+It was the second half of the season before Carolina fielded the same defensive lineup in consecutive weeks, but McDermott's young and inexperienced group showed signs of potential as the season progressed, forcing key stops and turnovers that contributed to wins in four of the final six games.

-In his first season overseeing the Eagles defense in 2009, McDermott overcame a rash of injuries to lead a unit that ranked third in the NFL with 38 takeaways, the most by the club since 2002, and 44 sacks.
-Also, Philadelphia stood second in the league in third down defense, limiting opponents to a 33.0 percent conversion rate, and fifth in yards per play allowed with an average of 5.0 yards per play.
+During his first season overseeing the Eagles defense in 2009, McDermott overcame a rash of injuries to help lead the team to the playoffs and direct a unit that ranked third in the NFL with 38 takeaways and 44 sacks.
+Also, Philadelphia stood second in the league in third down defense and fifth in yards per play allowed.

-Three of McDermott's players earned Pro Bowl honors: defensive end Trent Cole - who ranked third in the NFC with 12.5 sacks, cornerback Asante Samuel - who tied for first in the NFL with nine interceptions, and safety Quintin Mikell - who notched a team-leading 122 tackles.
+Three of McDermott's players earned Pro Bowl honors: defensive end Trent Cole, cornerback Asante Samuel and safety Quintin Mikell.
 As a result of his efforts, McDermott was named the NFL's top defensive coordinator by Pro Football Weekly.

 One of the few NFL assistants to successfully mentor two different position groups, McDermott coached the secondary and linebackers before becoming defensive coordinator, learning all phases of the defensive game plan from the late Jim Johnson, the Eagles' legendary defensive coordinator from 1999-2008.

 Tutoring the defensive backs in 2008, McDermott helped the pass defense improve in nearly every statistical category from the previous year, ranking third in the NFL in pass defense and second in net yards per pass play.
-Two members of the secondary - free safety Brian Dawkins and Samuel - garnered Pro Bowl recognition, while Mikell captured second-team All-Pro accolades.
+Two members of the secondary - free safety Brian Dawkins and Samuel - garnered Pro Bowl recognition, while Mikell, who entered the league as an undrafted free agent in 2003, captured second-team All-Pro accolades.

-In 2007, McDermott took over the linebackers for one season when Steve Spagnuolo left to become the New York Giants defensive coordinator.
-The young linebacking corps flourished under McDermott as Omar Gaither, who compiled a team-high 170 tackles, and Chris Gocong progressed into full-time starters for the first time in their careers.
+In 2007, McDermott took over the linebackers when Steve Spagnuolo left to become the New York Giants defensive coordinator.
+The young linebacking corps flourished under McDermott as Omar Gaither and Chris Gocong progressed into full-time starters for the first time in their careers.